Back-to-School Safety Tips for the 2018-2019 School Year

 At dusk, the lulling sound of cicadas signal that summer is ending.
-It also signals that school is starting, and a panic is rising in all of us who have younger children.
+It also signals that school is starting, and a panic is rising in all of us who have younger children or grandchildren.
 We’re not ready.
 We’re not ready for the early morning hectic schedule, the parent meetings, the lunches, the agonizing nights of homework . . .

 But we can be ready for safety.
 The following tips should be practiced all year long, but the beginning of school is a good time for a solid review with your children, no matter what their age.